-O'Sullivan reaches Wales Open last 16
+O'Sullivan knocked out of Welsh Open

 |Coverage: Watch live on BBC Two Wales, BBC iPlayer, BBC Red Button, BBC Sport website and the BBC Sport app.
 Highlights on BBC Two Wales, online and the BBC Red Button.

-This is the furthest Day has gone in the tournament since he reached the quarter-final stage in 2010.

-"It's not very often that I play a match and feel that in control but it was one of those occasions where it all clicked and all came together," said Day.
+Vafaei had earlier beaten Cwmbran's Jak Jones 4-0 and Day had knocked out the 2020 winner Shaun Murphy 4-0.

+Stevens was beaten 4-2 by China's Zhang Anda and amateur Michael White, despite a strong 4-1 last 32 win over Liam Highfield, was defeated 4-0 by Lisowski.

-World number nine Barry Hawkins is out in the last 32 as he was beaten 4-3 by world number 47 Ben Woollaston.
+World number five Kyren Wilson is also out as he was beaten 4-1 by fellow Englishman Perry.

-Woollaston came back from 3-1 down and won the deciding frame with a 71 break.
+Wilson is the second seed Perry has overcome as he came through a tense final frame decider to beat Mark Allen in the last 32.

+Carter, the 2009 champion, won four frames on the trot to book his place in the quarter-finals, dispatching Scott Donaldson 4-2.

-Day four round three results (all times GMT):
+Day four round three results:

 Hossein Vafaei 4-0 Jak Jones